Bajena/blog-posts/2020-04-14-matrix-boost/post.md

 ---
 title: Ruby on C(ocaine) 💉 Intro to C extensions for newbies.
-published: false
+published: true
 description: Building C extensions in Ruby isn't really that hard.
 Let me show you how I built my first one.
-tags: ruby tutorial
+tags: ruby, tutorial
 ---

 A few months ago I've read a book by Pat Shaugnessy called [Ruby Under Microscope](http://patshaughnessy.net/ruby-under-a-microscope).
 It taught me a lot about Ruby's internals and inspired to dive a bit deeper than normally and try building an extension to the language.